 - Unexplained weight loss — sometimes the scale misleads: you are not losing fat, you are losing muscle

-A data point worth reflecting on: according to the PURE study (Leong et al., The Lancet, 2015), every 5 kg decrease in grip strength is associated with a 17% increase in all-cause mortality.
-Grip strength is a biomarker of aging as powerful as blood pressure or cholesterol, and is one of the key longevity biomarkers you should be monitoring.
+A data point worth reflecting on: according to the PURE study (Leong et al., The Lancet, 2015), every 5 kg decrease in grip strength was associated with a 17% increase in all-cause mortality.
+Dynamometry does not replace blood pressure or cholesterol, but it adds a different prognostic signal: how much physical reserve the body still has.
+That is why it belongs among the key longevity biomarkers worth monitoring.
+In master athletes, it also helps interpret fatigue, recovery and injury risk, because a strong aerobic engine does not cancel out falling strength.

 How sarcopenia is diagnosed: the EWGSOP2 criteria